The Bankrate promise

 - Volcanic eruptions

 If one of these events causes damage to your home and you have HO-1 coverage, you can file a claim with your insurance company.
-If the company determines that your policy covers the damage, they will pay for the repairs after subtracting your deductible.
-So, if the estimated repairs for the damage come to $5,000, but you have a $1000 deductible, you’ll receive $4,000 from your insurance company.
-If the damage to your home is caused by a peril that is not covered by your HO-1 policy — like damage caused by the weight of ice, snow or sleet — your insurance company will not issue a claim payout.
+At that point, the company will determine whether or not your policy covers the damage.
+If so, it will pay for the repairs after subtracting your deductible.
+So, if the estimated repairs for the damage come to $5,000, but you have a $1,000 deductible, you’ll receive $4,000 from your insurance company.
+If the damage to your home is caused by a peril that is not covered by your HO-1 policy — like damage caused by the weight of ice, snow or sleet — your insurance company will not issue a claim payout and you would need to pay for repairs out of pocket.

 What does an HO-1 policy not cover?

-As HO-1 policies extend coverage on a named perils basis, policies will not cover damage from any peril not specifically listed on your policy.
-You may want to keep in mind that an HO-1 policy doesn’t offer liability protection.
-This means if someone gets hurt on your property, medical expenses and any court costs would be your responsibility to pay.
+As HO-1 policies extend coverage on a named perils basis, they will not cover damage from any peril not specifically listed on your policy.
+Keep in mind that an HO-1 policy doesn’t offer liability protection.
+This means if someone gets hurt on your property and you are found negligent for their injuries, medical expenses and any court costs would be your responsibility to pay.
 If you don’t have the money to pay for these things, you could lose your personal assets, including your home.
 Many homeowners prefer to purchase a policy with liability coverage for this reason.

 If your home is destroyed in a disaster, you also won’t get compensation for all of your possessions that you lose because HO-1 policies do not include personal property coverage.
 Depending on what you own and keep in your home, this could set you back substantially.